 - 10,000 bubbles for Latitude, Longitude fields.

-- 1,000 bubbles for other geographic field types.
+- 2,000 bubbles or filled areas for other geographic field types.

 - You can't enable drill down in Google Maps.

 - Google Maps doesn't support using optional metrics.

 - Google Maps won't appear in embedded reports.